Niemeyer-Research-Group/pyMARS/docs/index.rst

 ================

 pyMARS is a Python package for reducing the size of chemical kinetic models;
-the name stands for Python-based Model Automatic Reduction. pyMARS is licensed under the permissive, open-source MIT license.
+the name stands for Python-based Model Automatic Reduction Software. pyMARS is licensed under the permissive, open-source MIT license.
 The source code is publicly available on GitHub at https://github.com/Niemeyer-Research-Group/pyMARS.